openaps/AndroidAPSdocs/docs/EN/Configuration/MedtrumNano.md

     - Patch expiration warning

 In either case these warnings are also shown on the Medtrum overview screen under [Active alarms](#active-alarms).

+#### Patch Expiration

+***Default: Enabled.***

+This setting changes the behavior of the patch.
+When enabled the patch will expire after 3 days and give an audible warning if you have sound enabled.
+After 3 days and 8 hours the patch will stop working.

+If this setting is disabled, the patch will not warn you and will continue running until the patch battery or reservoir runs out.

+#### Pump expiry warning

+***Default: 72 hours.***

+This setting changes the time of the expiration warning, when [Patch Expiration](#patch-expiration) is enabled, AAPS will give a notification on the set hour after activation.

 #### Hourly Maximum Insulin